 Steth IO may be interested in partnering with you for research.
 Please contact us with research ideas.

 Will you ship outside the USA?

 Steth IO is currently only available for sale in the USA.
-We plan to offer the device in other markets later in 2018.
+We plan to offer the device in other markets in early 2019.

 What is the best way to hold Steth IO?